Earned his wages this evening, making a number of saves to deny Arsenal, though most of them were reasonably comfortable.

 Quiet throughout and unable to get into positions that could hurt Arsenal.

-High tempo pressing and desire to get around the park negated Arsenal’s increased numbers in midfield early on.
+High-tempo pressing and desire to get around the park negated Arsenal’s increased numbers in midfield early on.
 Netted the goal that his team were searching for the whole second half.

 Unable to influence the game in his usual manner as Arsenal comfortably controlled the tempo of the game.

 Solid performance defensively and didn’t overly concern himself with joining any pushes forward.
+Red card cost his team dearly.

 Unlikely to score many easier goals in his career after being left totally free to nod home from six yards.